Oscarcan2025/france-road-accidents/README.md

 - Summarize findings/results and share conclusions drawn on possible recommendations to improve road-safety from findings.

+*(Note: For all the details about the project please read the **Project Report - Road accidents in France** in the Project Report folder)*

 ## Tools & Statistics Used

-- Python (Pandas, Seaborn, Matplotlib, SciPy)
+- Python (Pandas, Seaborn, Matplotlib) and Google Colab for code execution

 - Power BI (interactive dashboards)

-- Google Colab for code execution

 - Chi-square tests, Cramer’s V, correlation analysis

-## Google Colab: What each file represents
+## Google Colab Code folder: What each file represents

-- Data _Road_Accidents_France_Audit_DA - Data audit of the CSV files downloaded from the Ministère de l’Intérieur website
+- Data _Road_Accidents_France_Audit_DA - **Data audit of the CSV files downloaded from the Ministère de l’Intérieur website**
-- 00_road_accidents_france_data_exploration_and_file_merge.ipynb — Exploratory analysis and merging of datasets.
+- 00_road_accidents_france_data_exploration_and_file_merge.ipynb — **Exploratory analysis and merging of datasets.**
-- 01_road_accidents_france_data_preprocessing_and_feature_engineering.ipynb — Feature engineering and variable transformation for modeling.
+- 01_road_accidents_france_data_preprocessing_and_feature_engineering.ipynb — **Feature engineering and variable transformation for modeling.**
-- 02_road_accidents_france_data_visualization.ipynb — Data visualization and exploratory statistics.
+- 02_road_accidents_france_data_visualization.ipynb — **Data visualization and exploratory statistics.**
-- 03_road_accidents_france_PowerBI_preprocessing.ipynb — Preparing data exports for Power BI dashboards.
+- 03_road_accidents_france_PowerBI_preprocessing.ipynb — **Preparing data exports for Power BI dashboards.**

-## Data Cleaning & Preparation
-- Merged 4 datasets (users, vehicles, places, characteristics).

-- Standardized and converted types (e.g. int64, category, datetime64).

-- Created grouped variables such as:

-  - speed_range: (0–30, 31–50, 51–70, 71–90, 91–110, 110+)

-  - age_group: (0–13, 14–17, 18–24, 25–34, …, 85+)

-- Handled missing data (NaN, -1 placeholders) and removed outliers.

-- (Note: For more information for each steps please read the "Project Report - Road accidents in France" that provides all the details)

-## Dashboard Example
+## Dashboard folder & Screenshots folder: What each file represents

+### Dashboard folder

+- 04_road_accidents_france_PowerBI_dashboard.pbix - **The handed-in dashboard for the capstone project**
+- 04_road_accidents_france_PowerBI_dashboard_PRESENTATION.pbix - **The dashboard used for our presentation, the organization and interactions being the main differences**

+### Screenshot folder

+Screenshots of each page created in our PowerBI dashboard + the model view that shows how each table has been connected with one another, examples below:
 ### Model View
 <img width="1802" height="1167" alt="Dashboard - Model View" src="https://github.com/user-attachments/assets/7abdfc5b-d29e-4c8b-b225-6824f0d93ee2" />

+*Note: Shows the User table used as our facts table and the other tables being used as our dimensions table*

 ### Speed Limit Analysis Page
 <img width="1921" height="1081" alt="Dashboard - Speed Limit Analysis" src="https://github.com/user-attachments/assets/98b1752e-0d11-4e8f-b27d-4c9eb1c0635c" />

+*Note: Same format for all pages for consitency with our sliders on the left-hand side and tables following our narrative on the right hand side*
 ### User Profile Analysis Page (with slider "Department" being used for example)
 <img width="1921" height="1081" alt="image" src="https://github.com/user-attachments/assets/8af05e57-554c-4258-83e5-56ef4a5d7821" />